lloc/Multisite-Language-Switcher/readme.txt

 * new: apply_filters( 'msls_blog_collection_construct', $arr ); in MslsBlogCollection::__construct();
 * bugfix: msls_blog_collection_get
 * language files for fr_FR and es_ES updated

-= 0.8 =
-* new: now flags in the backend are allways clickable, link to edit the translation or to create a new item
-* new: meta-box is now also available when you want to add a new post
-* new: custom url for flag-images
-* new: now you can order the output by description; default is country-code
-* new: apply_filters( 'msls_blog_collection_get', $arr ); in MslsBlogCollection::get();
-* added empty index.php-files to all subdirectories
-* source code meets now the [WordPress PHP formatting standards](http://urbangiraffe.com/articles/wordpress-codesniffer-standard/)

 [...]